 Pi Jam was founded in 2017 when Shoaib Dar, a mechanical engineer and Teach For India Fellow, encountered a group of thirty students, of whom only seven students, including just one girl, had come across computers.
-It aims to provide affordable and high-quality computer science education to students and educators across under-resourced schools through a systems approach by working across all levels of the education ecosystem through its intervention.
-Their systems approach supports the students through teacher capacity building, open-source and low-cost tools and works towards a shift in computer science education at policy levels.
+It aims to provide affordable and high-quality computer science education to students and educators across under-resourced schools through a systems approach by working across all levels of the education ecosystem through its interventions.

-Pi Jam offers contextually curated curriculum and co-created programmes with various system partners such as NITI Aayog, Samagra Shiksha, Ministry of Education, and UNICEF to ensure the education is relatable.
+Pi Jam offers contextually curated curriculum and best practices, co-creating programmes with various system partners such as NITI Aayog, Samagra Shiksha, Ministry of Education, and UNICEF to ensure the education is relatable.
 The solutions encompass: